Reading the IPO market’s tea leaves – TechCrunch

 Here’s what’s in our basket of news items this morning:

-- Marqeta‘s first IPO price range (fintech)
+- Marqeta‘s first IPO price range (fintech).

-- 1st Dibs‘ first IPO price range (e-commerce)
+- 1st Dibs‘ first IPO price range (e-commerce).

-- Zeta Global‘s IPO pricing (martech)
+- Zeta Global‘s IPO pricing (martech).

-- The start of SoFi trading post-SPAC (fintech)
+- The start of SoFi trading post-SPAC (fintech).

-- The latest from BarkBox (e-commerce)
+- The latest from BarkBox (e-commerce).

 A brief note on why we care to do all this work: